alibaba/bifrostui/packages/bui-core/src/DesktopDatePicker/index.en-US.md

 };
 ```

-### Custom Header Bar Icons
+### Customize Header Icons

-Use `headerBarLeftIcon` and `headerBarRightIcon` to customize the header bar left and right icons.
+Use `headerBarLeftIcon` and `headerBarRightIcon` to customize the left and right header icons.

 ```tsx
 import { DesktopDatePicker, Stack } from '@bifrostui/react';